 - Short-term RV financing means you pay less overall, but you'll need to fork over more now.

-A nice side-benefit of RV financing is that your credit score will rise by a few points if you make all your payments on time.
+A nice side-benefit of RV financing is that your credit score will increase by a few points if you make all your payments on time.
 Within the calculator, make sure that the Payment field shows a figure you can very comfortably afford every month.
 The same principle applies when using the mortgage calculator.

 How to use our RV payment calculator?